alexgs/chronometer/README.md

 - [ ] Pretty checkboxes
 - [ ] Exceptions for DST, TZ changes, whatnot
 - [ ] Login and authentication
+- [ ] Dynamically change the number of hours displayed based on the screen width
 - [ ] Backend

 ## Design Notes